Fro5tyDog/ConfigWebAR/README.md

 ```bash
 git clone https://github.com/Fro5tyDog/ConfigWebAR.git
 ```
+Please see the Developer Guide within [this](https://drive.google.com/drive/folders/13GVOiY32c2uWppKJ5ZMXRSwxtGfOGYEx?usp=sharing) Google Drive to learn more about the project and configuration

 ## Usage

 This project relies on a JSON file that contains editiable settings for developers.
 Below is an example of a JSON and what you will be seeing.
-To be able to understand all of the settings available, please read the [documentation](https://docs.google.com/document/d/19cwEUnHil9duK8Ft2e--_a93_jggtFodaKbC-ouOoWY/edit?usp=sharing) for this project.
+To be able to understand all of the settings available, please read the [documentation](https://docs.google.com/document/d/1I3kQmtMRPS6pkKXD5JElM7wuc5F27URZ/edit?usp=sharing&ouid=101033659162590948863&rtpof=true&sd=true) for this project.

 ```json
 {